pytorch/benchmark/userbenchmark/distributed/README.md

 * `--profiler {True, False}`
   * If set to True, returns one trace for every GPU, saved into --job_dir FOLDER.
 * multinode should work without issue (so `--nodes 2` or more)
+* --ngpus is number of gpus per node